-As a supplement to Section 15.2, Parking Schedule, the following off-street parking requirements shall be applicable to single family dwellings and two family dwellings:
+As a supplement to Section 15.2 Parking Schedule, the following off-street parking requirements shall be applicable to single family dwellings and two family dwellings:

 - 1. Up to Four (4) Bedrooms: Two (2) spaces per dwelling unit. - 2.
 Up to Six (6) Bedrooms: Three (3) spaces per dwelling unit. - 3.
 Seven (7) Bedrooms and more: Four (4) spaces per dwelling unit, plus one (1) additional space per dwelling unit for every bedroom over eight (8). - 4.
-Tandem parking (stacked parking) is allowed for single family and two family dwellings.
+Tandem parking (stacked parking) is allowed for single family and two family dwellings. - (d) HDR, High Density Residential District, shall not be available in Planning District 25.

-- (d) HDR, High Density Residential District, shall not be available in Planning District 25. - (e) The maximum height of single family and two-family structures shall be limited to two (2) habitable stories. - (e)(f) Accessory Dwellings are expressly prohibited in Planning District 25. - (f)(g) Dune Walkovers. - 1.
+- (e) The maximum height of single family and two-family structures shall be limited to two (2) habitable stories. - (f) Accessory Dwellings are expressly prohibited in Planning District 25. - (g) Dune Walkovers. - 1.
 As used in this section, the following definition shall apply:

 Dune walkover.
-A raised walkway constructed for the purpose of protecting the beach and dune system between mean high tide and the construction control (CCL) line from damage that may result from anticipated pedestrian traffic to the beach, and which is no more than six (6) feet in width for multiple family/commercial/public structures, no more than four (4) feet in width for single family/two family structures, constructed without roof or walls, elevated at least one (1) foot above the dune, and extends seaward of the vegetation linecontained within the area of the private lot(s) and complies with the design and construction requirements established by ADEM and the U.S. Fish & Wildlife Service.
+A raised walkway constructed for the purpose of protecting the beach and dune system between mean high tide and the construction control (CCL) line from damage that may result from anticipated pedestrian traffic to the beach, and which is contained within the area of the private lot(s) and complies with the design and construction requirements established by ADEM and the U.S. Fish & Wildlife Service and this ordinance.